codingMustache/codingMustache/README.md

 ## Joke of the Day

-What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+What is a tornado's favorite game to play?
+Twister!

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+What is known as &quot;the brain&quot; of the Computer?
- 1. SELECT
+ 1. Motherboard
- 2. EXEC
+ 2. Graphics Processing Unit
- 3. VALUES
+ 3. Central Processing Unit
- 4. INDEX
+ 4. Keyboard

 <details>
   <summary>Answer</summary>
-  SELECT
+  Central Processing Unit
 </details>